abhishekai/terraform-s3website-distribution/README.md

 # terraform-s3website-distribution

-This terraform module creates a required resources to distribute static contents from s3 bucket and deliver via CloudFront.
+This terraform module creates the required resources to distribute static contents from s3 bucket and deliver via CloudFront.

-Following services will be used to complete this exercise.
+Following AWS services will be used to complete this exercise.
 - S3
 - Route53
 - AWS Certificate Manager